Summerhill College

-Summerhill College (aka The College of the Immaculate Conception) is a Roman Catholic voluntary secondary school for boys located in the town of Sligo in northwest Ireland.
+Summerhill College (aka The College of the Immaculate Conception) is a Roman Catholic voluntary secondary school located in the town of Sligo in north-west Ireland.

 History

-The school was founded in 1857 by then-Bishop of Elphin, Dr Laurence Gillooly, in Summerhill, Athlone, County Roscommon (present-day County Westmeath).
+The school was founded in 1857 by then-bishop of Elphin, Laurence Gillooly, in Summerhill, Athlone, County Roscommon (present-day County Westmeath).
 It moved to temporary accommodation in Sligo in 1880 (Quay Street) and to a new school building (the present site) in 1892.
 Although the official name of the school is the College of the Immaculate Conception, it has always been known locally as Summerhill or Summerhill College.

-The college has been a Diocesan College—historically an entry school for those wishing to train as priests for the Catholic Diocese of Elphin.
+The college has been a diocesan college — historically an entry school for those wishing to train as priests for the Catholic diocese of Elphin.
 The college took in both boarders and day boys until the dormitories were closed in the 1980s due to economic circumstances.

 Curriculum

 The school offers the traditional Junior and Leaving Certificate cycles to its pupils.
 It also provides other options such as Junior Certificate School Programme (JCSP), Transition Year, Leaving Certificate Vocational Programme (LCVP) and Leaving Certificate Applied (LCA).